New Updates

 Market Indicators:

-- Stock Market: Decreased by -1.56%, negative for oil price expectations.
+- Stock Market: Decreased by -1.87%, which is negative for demand expectations.

 Forecast: